 - Doesn't have a lot of grammar help

 Spanish, English, French, German, Portuguese, Italian, Russian, American English, Norwegian, Danish, Dutch, Swedish, Korean, Japanese, Chinese, Arabic, Greek, Romanian, Vietnamese, Indonesian, Hindi, Hebrew, Polish, Bulgarian, Ukrainian, Hungarian, Czech, Croatian, Finnish, Persian (Farsi), Afrikaans, Thai, Turkish, Bengali, Catalan, Latin, Latvian, Lithuanian, Slovak, Tagalog, and Urdu.

 Table of Contents

-With over one million Mondly reviews in the App Store and Google Play, and over 80 million total users, Mondly is one of the most popular language learning apps available.
-Mondly has been around since 2014.
+With over one million reviews in the App Store and Google Play, and over 100 million total users, Mondly is one of the most popular language learning apps available.
+It’s been around since 2014, and in 2022 was acquired by Pearson, a reputable education-focused company.
 Over the years, it has grown quite a bit.
-Today, they have a few different products that cater to different groups of people, like kids, schools, and businesses.
+Today, they have a few different products that cater to different groups, like kids, schools, and businesses.

-From your first time using the regular Mondly app, you’ll see that there is a huge focus on technology.
+From your first time using the Mondly app, you’ll see that there is a large focus on technology.
 The app looks and feels futuristic.
 There are also other Mondly apps that incorporate augmented reality (AR) and virtual reality (VR) into language learning.

 There are a few different Mondly subscription options you can choose from.
 A monthly subscription costs $9.99 per month and gives you access to one language.
 A yearly subscription is $47.99 for one language, or you can buy a lifetime subscription for $89.99 and have access to all 41 languages that Mondly offers.
 In general, the longer your subscription, the cheaper Mondly costs in the long-run.